chenleshan536/WindowsMemoryKV/src/design objective.md

 # Design Objectives and remaining tasks:

 ## 1 Put function
-1. Client can know the put operation succeeds or not
+1. Client can know the put operation succeeds or not -- done
-1. Put key and value should follow the length limitation, otherwise reject the request and let client know
+1. Put key and value should follow the length limitation, otherwise reject the request and let client know -- done
 1. Update same key again should not create a new block, no matter which instance creates that key (which means, if the key is put by another client before, then it must be synched or searched before updating) -- done

 ## 2 Get function